 All Emory University students are required to provide documentation of all required immunizations using the Emory University Student Health Services Immunization Form by the deadlines established by each school or academic unit.
-Students may seek an exemption from certain vaccination requirements based on a documented medical contraindication or a strongly held religious belief.

-Public Health students who fail to complete the required vaccination, exemption, or declination forms may be blocked from pre-registration for their second term of enrollment.
+Public Health students who fail to complete the required vaccination, exemption, or declination forms will be blocked from first semester Add/Drop/Swap and from pre-registration for their second term of enrollment.